shanice-dunk/shanice-dunk/README.md

 - 👋 Hi, I’m @shanice-dunk
 - 👀 I’m interested in switching careers into web development, particularly as a front-end developer.
-- 🌱 I’m currently learning to build my own websites using HTML, CSS and JavaScript.
-I learning mainly through Codeacademy, Code First Girls and Coding Black Females.
+- 🌱 I have completed beginner courses on HTMl, CSS, JavaScript, Python and SQL.
+I have been learning mainly through Codeacademy and Code First Girls.
+- 👩🏽‍💻 I am currently enrolled onto the Coding Black Females Entry to Tech (UBS) bootcamp learning Java.
 - 💞️ I’m looking to collaborate on building my portfolio to help me switch careers into tech.
 - 📫 How to reach me shanice.dunk@icloud.com
 - 😄 Pronouns: she/her